 - 5% in respect of income distributed to resident legal persons (according to the new wording of Article 150 of the Algerian Tax Code as amended by FL 2022).

 Measure relating to the local partnership rule 51/49

-As a reminder, the FL2020 and the CFL2020 had previously put forward rearrangements of the local partnership rule by giving foreign investors the opportunity to make investments in Algeria without submitting to the local partnership rule.
+As a reminder, FL 2020 and Complementary Finance Law (CFL) 2020 had previously put forward rearrangements of the local partnership rule by giving foreign investors the opportunity to make investments in Algeria without submitting to the local partnership rule.
 This provision applies to all activities of manufacturing of goods and services except those considered as strategic activities or those engaged in trading activities.

-The FL2022 excludes activities relating to the exploitation of the national mining domain, as well as activities upstream of the energy sector and any other activities governed by the Hydrocarbon Law from the list of activities considered strategic within the meaning of the former wording of Article 50 of the CFL 2020.
+FL 2022 excludes activities relating to the exploitation of the national mining domain, as well as activities upstream of the energy sector and any other activities governed by the Hydrocarbon Law from the list of activities considered strategic within the meaning of the former wording of Article 50 of CFL 2020.